djrausch/GPMify/README.md

 ### Spotify App Credentials
 You will need Spotify App Credentials.
 You can get those at [My Applications](https://developer.spotify.com/my-applications/#!/applications)

 You can provide anything for the callback url.
 This will simply be used to get the token.
+If you can't think of a callback url, feel free to use https://djrausch.github.io/GPMify/

 ## Usage
 Once you have setup your config.py, simply run from your terminal.